stripe/stripe-dotnet/readme.md

 Quick Start
 -----------

-It is recommended that you install Stripe.net via NuGet.
+It is recommended that you install Stripe.net via NuGet `nuget install Stripe.net`.

 Next you will need to provide Stripe.net with your api key.
 There are 4 ways to do this: